Chalermdej-l/Final_Project_FredETE/README.md

 ![active](/other/image/active.png)

-then we use the series id to cal the [Maps API - Series Data](https://fred.stlouisfed.org/docs/api/geofred/series_data.html) endpoint which will return the data by country for the series id we requested.
+then we use the series id to call the [Maps API - Series Data](https://fred.stlouisfed.org/docs/api/geofred/series_data.html) endpoint which will return the data by country for the series id we requested.

 ### (2) Load data via an External table